-Richard, there is no exact definition to the term "hedge fund," but broadly speaking, their structure and their investment strategies that they trade share some of the following features.
+There is no exact definition to the term 'hedge fund' but broadly speaking their structure and the investment strategies that they trade share some of the following features:

-First, hedge funds are collective alternative investment vehicles, often organised as private partnerships or investment companies that generally reside offshore for tax and regulatory purposes.
-They are characterised by their use of leverage, short selling and use of derivatives, and they measure their performance in terms of absolute returns.
-A management and performance fee characterises the way in which managers are rewarded for their performance.

-Secondly, a fund of hedge funds is a fund that invests in other hedge funds rather than trading assets itself.
+- Hedge funds are collective alternative investment vehicles, often organised as private partnerships or investment companies that generally reside offshore for tax and regulatory purposes.
+They are characterised by their use of leverage, short selling and use of derivatives and measure their performance in terms of absolute returns.
+A management and performance fee characterises the way in which managers are rewarded for performance. - A fund of hedge funds is a fund which invests in other hedge funds rather than trading assets itself.

-So, what were some of the survey's key findings?

-The survey's key findings focus on 3 areas: regulation and standardisation; institutional asset allocation; and administration.
+KEY FINDINGS

+Regulation and standardisation
-One key finding for regulation and standardisation is that the potential for the hedge fund industry to split into two distinct sectors is high.
-These 2 sectors are: first, those focused on the wealth management sector, the traditional source of hedge fund assets; and second, those firms that would have the capabilities to deal with high volume institutional business.

-Another finding is that increased regulatory supervision is viewed as inevitable.
-As a result, the survey suggests that a 2 or 3-tier regulatory environment should be considered for hedge funds and fund of hedge funds managers dependent on their size and target market of investors.

-Standardisation is a significant challenge for the industry, with those managers used to operating in a long-only environment best placed to implement change.
+- The potential for the hedge fund industry to split into two distinct sectors is high: those focused on the wealth management sector, the traditional source of hedge fund assets, and those firms which would have the capabilities to deal with high volume institutional business. - Increased regulatory supervision is viewed as inevitable.
+As a result, the survey suggests that a two or three tier regulatory environment should be considered for hedge funds and fund of hedge funds managers dependent on their size and target market of investors. - Standardisation is a significant challenge for the industry, with those managers used to operating in a long-only environment best placed to implement change.

+Institutional asset allocation
-In the area of institutional asset allocation, the survey found that the popularity of private equity and real estate investments and the perceived lack of transparency are barriers to increased institutional investment in hedge funds.

-Also, fund of funds remain the preferred investment vehicle for institutional hedge fund investors.
-However, the growth of multi-strategy managers threatens the status quo.

-The survey found that there is a fear that the growing institutionalisation of the industry is altering the risk/return objectives of hedge funds and leading to a crowding out of opportunities.
+- The popularity of private equity and real estate investments and the perceived lack of transparency are barriers to increased institutional investment in hedge funds. - Fund of funds remains the preferred investment vehicle for institutional hedge fund investors; however the growth of multi-strategy managers threatens the status quo. - There is a fear that the growing institutionalisation of the industry is altering the risk/return objectives of hedge funds and leading to a crowding out of opportunities.